kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be speaking at Amazon Science with my advisor [ December ]
 - I will be interning at Microsoft next summer ie 2021 [ October ]
 - My artwork and writing was accepted to the First Resistance AI Workshop at NeurIPS (I will be presenting a poster!) [ October ]
+- Our paper was accepted as a poster for AFCI (Algorithmic Fairness through the lens of Causality and Interpretability) at NeurIPS (congrats Miss Ivy! :) [ October ]